nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `contact list` followed by `contact delete 2` deletes the 2nd person in the address book.
 * `contact find Betsy` followed by `contact delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a lesson : `lesson add`

+Adds a lesson tied to a student with start and end date time.

+Format: `lesson add sid/STUDENTID f/PRICEPERHOUR d/STARTDATETIME h/DURATION`

+* Add a lesson with the student at specified `STUDENTID`.
+* The student ID refers to the index number shown in the displayed person list.
+* The lesson starts at the specified `STARTDATETIME` in the format `dd-MM-yyyy HH:mm`.
+* The lesson is held at the address of the student.
+* The price per hour refers to the price of the lesson per hour.
+* The price per hour **must be a non-negative integer**.
+* The duration **must be a decimal number or an integer** between 0 and 24 inclusive.
+* The duration of the lesson is specified by the `DURATION` in hours.
+* The student ID **must be a positive integer** 1, 2, 3, …​

+### Listing all lessons : `lesson list`

+Shows a list of all lessons in the schedule.

+Format: `lesson list`

 ### Deleting a lesson : `lesson delete`

 Deletes the lesson at the specified index from the lesson schedule.